International Committee for Radionuclide Metrology (ICRM)

 Plenary meetings of the ICRM are held biennially and have developed into scientific ICRM conferences, a successful instrument of communication among various specialists, truly encouraging international co-operation.
 The most recent in the series of ICRM meetings, the "19th International Conference on Radionuclide Metrology and its Applications, ICRM 2013" was hosted from 17 to 21 June 2013 by the JRC-IRMM (European Commission, Joint Research Centre, Institute for Reference Materials and Measurements) in Antwerp, Belgium.
 The proceedings of ICRM 2013 were published as special issue of Applied Radiation and Isotopes, Vol. 87, May 2014.

 The next (20th) international conference, ICRM 2015, will be held 8-12 June 2015 in Vienna, Austria and will be organized by the Bundesamt für Eich- und Vermessungswesen (BEV).
 The contact person of the local organizing committee and Scientific Secretary of the conference is Prof. Dr. Franz Josef Maringer (email@example.com).
 The conference will include oral and poster presentations and business meetings of the ICRM Working Groups.
 The first announcement and conference homepage have been launched in June 2014: http://icrm2015.at.

 The ICRM Low-Level Measurement Techniques working group held its last conference (4 years after the previous conference) in September 2012 in Jeju, Korea.
 Proceedings were published in Applied Radiation and Isotopes Vol. 81 (Nov.
-2013) 1-392.
-The next ICRM - Low-Level Radioactivity Measurement Techniques conference, ICRM-LLRMT 2016, will be held in Seattle (USA) in September 2016, hosted by the Pacific Northwest National Laboratory (PNNL).
+2013) 1-392. i The next ICRM - Low-Level Radioactivity Measurement Techniques conference, ICRM-LLRMT 2016, will be held in Seattle (USA) 26-30 September 2016, hosted by the Pacific Northwest National Laboratory (PNNL).
 Further information will be posted here, once it becomes available.